 - They had no accounting policy manual formally documenting those processes (auditors request that documentation every year).

-- Acme’s auditors requested that they prepare financial statements in accordance with accounting principles general accepted in the United States (known as GAAP) for each of their three consolidating subsidiaries in addition to the consolidated financial statements that Acme prepares each year for the audit.
+- Acme’s auditors requested that they prepare financial statements in accordance with accounting principles generally accepted in the United States (known as GAAP) for each of their three consolidating subsidiaries in addition to the consolidated financial statements that Acme prepares each year for the audit.

 After some discussion, we offered the following solutions: